Local Officials Resources

 NAIOP NJ's public policy priorities include legislative, regulatory and legal actions that improve our ability to: clean and redevelop disused and contaminated sites; re-purpose (or replace) antiquated and underutilized suburban office spaces; create and attract good-paying jobs; and support our transportation, distribution and logistics industry.

 NAIOP-backed initiatives such as the Economic Opportunity Acts of 2013 & 2014, the Building Our Future Bond Act and the Licensed Site Remediation Professionals Program are transforming landscapes and creating opportunities in towns across NJ.
+Current initiatives include reforming antiquated liquor license laws to create more opportunities for local restaurants.

 Opportunities to Learn, Connect, Find Solutions and be Recognized